Robust Inference on Infinite and Growing Dimensional Time Series Regression: Asymptotic Distribution of

-This section provides the asymptotic distribution of the test statistic under the null and also show that the statistic has non-trivial power against local alternatives at an appropriate nonparametric rate.
+This section provides the asymptotic distribution of the Chow test statistic under the null and also shows that the statistic has non-trivial power against local alternatives at an appropriate nonparametric rate.

-There has been some recent interest in the so-called many regressor setting where $p $ is allowed to be proportional to $n $, see e.g. \cite {cattaneo2018inference}.
-We do not permit such a large $p $ as our hypothesis of interest concerns a $p $-dimensional restriction.
+There has been some recent interest in the so-called many regressor setting where $p $ is allowed to be proportional to $n $, see e.g. \cite {cattaneo2018inference} and \cite{kline2020leave}.
+We do not permit such a large $p $ as our hypothesis of interest concerns a $p $-dimensional restriction and the design matrix of time series data faces more difficulties in satisfying the rank condition.
 In this regard, \cite{Chen2001} provide an interesting example from an ANOVA design where the weak convergence of the empirical distribution of residuals from the linear regression with growing dimension fails when the dimension $p$ is of order $n^{1/3}$.
-They compare various growth conditions for $p$ in the literature and concludes that $p^{3}\log ^{2}p=o\left( n\right) $ is nearly necessary for a general stochastic design.
-Heuristically, a\ hypothesis represented through the empirical distribution function imposes an infinite number of restrictions, like our structural break testing also does, and valid testing of such a hypothesis demands a tighter control on the growth rate on $p$.
+They compare various growth conditions for $p$ in the literature and conclude that $p^{3}\log ^{2}p=o\left( n\right) $ is nearly necessary for a general stochastic design.
+Heuristically, a\ hypothesis represented through the empirical distribution function imposes an infinite number of restrictions, like our structural break testing also does, and valid testing of such a hypothesis demands a tighter control on the growth rate of $p$.